onflow/cadence/docs/testing-framework.md

     }))
 }
 ```
-The subsequent operations on the blockchain (e.g: Contract deployment, script/transaction execution) will resolve the
+The subsequent operations on the blockchain (e.g: contract deployment, script/transaction execution) will resolve the
 file import locations to the provided addresses.

 ### Errors